aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 There are a couple of high level differences:

 * Engine Version (serverless only supports MySQL 8+ & PostgreSQL 13+)
-* Memory up to 256GB can be replaced with serverless
+* Memory up to 256GB can be supported by serverless

 #### Provisioned writer